jeffpk62/tone-analyzer/case-studies.md

 -   Analyzed each profile with the {{site.data.keyword.toneanalyzershort}} service.
 -   Defined potential matches as those who communicated through the site.
 -   Compared the tone analysis of potential matches to find correlations.
 -   Developed a statistical model from the tone similarity of the profiles to predict whether two users would communicate.
-Then compared the model to multiple baselines that consider other attributes such as demographics.
+Then, compared the model to multiple baselines that consider other attributes such as demographics.

 ### Results
 {: #onlineDatingResults}

-Tone similarity between profiles can make a 45-percent improvement in predicting whether two users will communicate as compared to predictors that dating websites regularly use.
-IBM discovered a strong overall correlation between tone similarity and the number of messages exchanged, as shown in the following image.
+Tone similarity between profiles can make a 45-percent improvement in predicting whether two users communicate as compared to predictors that dating websites regularly use.
+IBM discovered a strong overall correlation between tone similarity and the number of messages that are exchanged, as shown in the following image.

 ![A strong correlation between the tones analyzed and the number of messages exchanged.](images/case-study.png)